gostraa/gostraa/README.md

 - 👋 Hi, I’m @gostraa
 - 👀 I work in front-end development, specializing in React and Next.js, using cutting-edge web technologies to build modern, functional interfaces.
-- 📫 How to reach me: mariiacherkashyna7@gmail.com or Telegram @gosstra
+- 📫 How to reach me: mariiacherkashyna7@gmail.com

 SKILLSET